mehulagg/gitlab/doc/user/application_security/dast/index.md

   - **Username form field**: The name of username field at the sign-in HTML form.
   - **Password form field**: The name of password field at the sign-in HTML form.

+When an API site type is selected, a [host override](#host-override) is used to ensure the API being scanned is on the same host as the target.
+This is done to reduce the risk of running an active scan against the wrong API.

 #### Site profile validation

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/233020) in GitLab 13.8.